nocturne-xyz/monorepo/.github/pull_request_template.md

 - [ ] Updated Documentation
 - [ ] Updated CHANGELOG.md for the appropriate package
 - [ ] Tested site with snap (we haven't automated this yet)
+- [ ] Re-compiled and tested circuits if they were changed